georgreen/docs/docs/developing-connectors/sdk/object-definition.md

         </tr>
         <tr>
             <td>support_pills</td>
             <td>An optional boolean key.
-When true, this field doesn't allow datapills to be mapped to it.
+When false, this field doesn't allow datapills to be mapped to it.
 This parameter often doesn't need to be configured.
             </td>
         </tr>
         <tr>